Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Background and Data

 \subsection{Background}

 During the Covid-19 pandemic, China experienced a sharp decline in household consumption and economic activity.
-According to the National Bureau of Statistics, GDP contracted by 17 percent in the first quarter of 2022 compared to the previous quarter.
 Face-to-face service industries such as restaurants and accommodations were hit especially hard, as widespread lockdown measures and limited remote operation options severely restricted their business activities.
+According to the Beijing Municipal Bureau of Statistics, the value added of the city's accommodation and catering industry fell 13.7 percent in 2022.

 In response to these economic challenges, local governments across China implemented a range of fiscal stimulus measures, with digital coupon programs emerging as a key strategy to directly incentivize consumer spending in targeted sectors.
 By the end of 2022, more than 285 municipal governments had launched digital coupon initiatives, targeting industries such as tourism, retail, and food services.
-These initiatives were enabled by China’s advanced digital infrastructure, which allowed widespread and cost-effective distribution to millions of consumers through mobile platforms.
+These initiatives were enabled by China's advanced digital infrastructure, which allowed widespread and cost-effective distribution to millions of consumers through mobile platforms.

 We study a digital coupon initiative implemented in Beijing during the summer of 2022.
-In July, the Beijing municipal government announced a plan to issue ¥100 million in digital coupons to support the restaurant industry.
-The coupons were distributed daily from July 18 to August 28, 2022 on a first-come, first-served basis to individuals with IP addresses located in Beijing.
-Each day, a limited quota of coupons became available, creating a ``rush'' environment where users competed to claim them before they were exhausted.
+In July, the Beijing municipal government launched a restaurant consumption voucher program as part of the 2022 Beijing Consumption Initiatives \citep{Beijing2022}.
+On the Ele.me food delivery platform, coupons were distributed daily from July 18 to August 27, 2022 on a first-come, first-served basis to individuals with IP addresses located in Beijing.
+Each day, a limited quota of coupons became available on a dedicated event page within the Ele.me mobile app, where users could attempt to claim that day's coupon bundle.
 Each eligible individual could claim one bundle of coupons per day, consisting of a ¥15 discount on purchases over ¥50 (the ``50-15'' coupon) and a ¥30 discount on purchases over ¥100 (the ``100-30'' coupon).
 These coupons expired at midnight on the day of issuance, giving users a brief window to redeem them after claiming.